 Incomplete assemblies and flight control software issues have driven Boeing to accept at least a three-month delay in the first flight of the 787, but the company insists it can still make an on-time delivery to launch customer All Nippon Airways.
 "We have added risk, for sure, but the plan we are working supports first delivery in May of 2008," says Boeing Commercial Airplanes CEO and President Scott Carson.
 Boeing originally said the first Rolls-Royce Trent 1000-powered 787 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing 787 First Flight Pushed Back, Further Squeezing Test Window".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing 787 First Flight Pushed Back, Further Squeezing Test Window".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.